nro-bot/academic_site/_posts/2020-07-02-ajc-oped-mandatory-masks.markdown

 pdf: "/pdfs/ajc_masks.pdf"
 ---

 Wrote op-ed about mandating masks in my home state, Georgia.
 Written in mid-May, the article was published in the Atlanta Journal Constitution in July when rising cases caused dozens of states to mandate masks.
-Public education is sorely needed: two weeks later, our Governor Kemp sued Atlanta Mayor Bottoms to end her city-wide mask mandate.
+Two weeks later, our State Governor Kemp sued Atlanta City Mayor Bottoms to end her city-wide mask mandate.